epstabler/star/python/README.md

 ```
 # python duxmbutt.py
 ```

+The U transducer rules accordingly can define transitions that apply to any number of children -- so this is in effect a kind of polymorphism: the function defined by a rule can operate on a nodes labeled X with various arities.
 The *-extension is implemented by putting subtrees into a variable which is tested in a Boolean "condition" on the rule.
 The implementation is currently not enforcing restrictions on the definition of those condiitons, but when conditions conform to the standard definition of * or +, the duxmbutt is finite state.
 See comments in that file and the many other examples there.

 ## OT via composition and pruning: ot.py